eibrahim/ember-dnf-blueprints/README.md

 ## Add a favicon to your app
 `ember g dnf-favicon install`

+## Add firebase to your app
+`ember g dnf-firebase your-app-name`

+if your app url is mywebapp.firebaseio.com then you would run `ember g dnf-firebase mywebapp`

 ## Todos
 * blueprint for generating a footer
 * blueprint for adding google anlaytics